joshwadle/My-solutions-to-precourse/Chapter_2_Linear_Algebra/notes.md

 column_vect = np.array([[13], [9]])
 ```

-You can also initialize a numpy arrow with all zeros or all ones:
+You can also initialize a numpy array with all zeros or all ones:
 ```python
 In [1]: np.ones((2, 4))
 Out[1]: